Goal 3: Identifying Hearing Loss and addressing it.

 • Australians who may have hearing impairment or a balance disorder are recognised promptly by their primary health care, early childhood, education or aged care services, and referred appropriately.

-• Universal Newborn Hearing Screening (UNHS) and linked diagnostic and habilitative services continue, and the feasibility of a national, life-long hearing database and reporting is evaluated.
+• Universal Newborn Hearing Screening and linked diagnostic and habilitative services continue, and the feasibility of a national, life-long hearing database and reporting is evaluated.

 • Australian children, particularly those post-newborn to under four years, in regional, remote and low-socioeconomic urban areas, are able to access a state-funded diagnostic audiology service within one month of referral.